Learn about safe road users and see highlights of our planned safe road user actions.

 Open Binder

-Annual Vision Zero Surrey Progress Report
+Annual Vision Zero Surrey progress report

 Road safety data is analyzed and key actions are shared with Surrey citizens, partners and stakeholders.
 Road safety is everyone’s responsibility.
 Only by understanding the impact of our actions can we plan for a future where road deaths and injuries are a thing of the past.